Kiamichi (horse): Background

 Kiamichi was sired by Sidestep, who won the Pago Pago Stakes, the Royal Sovereign Stakes and Golden Slipper Stakes.
-Kiamichi proved to be Sidestep's first ever winning progeny.
+Kiamichi proved to be Sidestep's first winning progeny.

 Racing career

-Kiamichi won her first ever race start at the odds of 13/2 when successful in a 2-year-old handicap race at Rosehill Gardens Racecourse.
+Kiamichi won her first race start at the odds of 13/2 when she was successful in a 2-year-old handicap race at Rosehill Gardens Racecourse.
 Her next victory came in the Magic Night Stakes at the odds of 20/1.
-She defied these odds to lead all the way and with that victory gained an automatic entry into the Golden Slipper Stakes, the richest two year old race in the world which is run the following week.
+She defied these odds to lead all the way and with that victory gained an automatic entry into the Golden Slipper Stakes, the richest two-year-old race in the world, which is run the following week.

-Kiamichi was one of six runners for the Godolphin stable in the 2019 Golden Slipper, and was also the least favoured of the six runners starting the race at odds of 25/1.
-She was ridden by Damian Lane to an all the way victory in the race and collected first prizemoney in excess of $2 million.
+Kiamichi was one of six runners for the Godolphin stable in the 2019 Golden Slipper and was also the least favoured of the six runners starting the race at odds of 25/1.
+She was ridden by Damian Lane to an all-the-way victory in the race and collected first-prize money in excess of $2 million.

 Kiamichi was retired to stud as a three-year-old after failing to win any further races since the Golden Slipper.